 More from Basketball

-- UNC Basketball: Tar Heels have to beat Kentucky for this 5-star recruit
+- UNC Basketball: Tar Heels no longer in the hunt for fringe 5-star center?

-- UNC Women’s Basketball: Tar Heels fall to Syracuse
+- UNC Basketball: Tar Heels offer former Oklahoma forward

 On Tuesday, Team USA announced the 32 players that would be participating in its U-18 training camp.
 Among several other blue chip recruits was White.